A Ramsey-Tur\'an theory for tilings in graphs: Introduction

 \begin{cor} Let $k\in \N$ and $n\in k\N$ with $k\ge4$.
 With high probability $G(n,p)$ has the property that for any graph $G$ such that $\delta(G)\ge \eta n$, $G\cup G(n,p)$ contains an $F$-factor in the following cases: \begin{enumerate}[label={$(\arabic*)$}] \item $F=T_k$ for some tree $T_k$, $\eta>0$ and $p\ge Cn^{-1}$ for $C=C(\eta)$; \item $F=C_k$, $\eta>\tfrac{1}{k}$ and $p\ge Cn^{-1}$ for $C=C(\eta)$. \end{enumerate} \end{cor}

-Corollary \ref{cor:perturbed} follows simply from the relevant parts of \Cref{thm:stareverything} and the fact that for any $\alpha>0$, there exists a $C>0$ such that $\alpha^*_r(G(n,p))\le \alpha n$ with high probability whenever $p\ge C n^{-2/r}$.
+Corollary \ref{cor:perturbed} follows simply from the relevant parts of \Cref{thm:stareverything} and the fact\footnote{This is a standard application of Janson's inequality.} that for any $\alpha>0$, there exists $C>0$ such that $\alpha^*_r(G(n,p))\le \alpha n$ with high probability whenever $p\ge C n^{-2/r}$.
 An analogue of Corollary \ref{cor:perturbed} \ref{RP:4} in the perturbed setting (when $G$ is fixed, as discussed above) was recently given by B\"ottcher, Parczyk, Sgueglia and Skokan~\cite{bottcher2021cycle} and a construction detailing the tightness can be found there.
 Part \ref{RP:3} of Corollary \ref{cor:perturbed} is in fact not new -- it is implied by a result of B\"ottcher, Kohayakawa, Montgomery, Parczyk, Person and the first author~\cite[Theorem 2]{Bottcher19} on embedding bounded degree spanning trees.